Notifications#

 -type notification is triggered upon the changing of a value in a property, such as the “aperture” being set to “5.6”.

-When enabling notifications for a property, a notification arrives when the property changes value.
+When enabling notifications for a property, a notification arrives when the property changes its value.

 An example of how to listen for a change in the “aperture”-property can be seen below: